You Were Never Really Here: Plot

 Joe is a traumatized hired gun who specializes in rescuing trafficked girls, using brutal methods against their captors.
 He cares for his elderly mother in his childhood home in New York City.
-Joe has flashbacks of the abuse he and his mother faced from his violent father, and his brutal past in the military and FBI, and is troubled by suicidal thoughts.
+Joe has flashbacks of the abuse he and his mother endured from his violent father, and of his brutal past in the military and FBI, and is troubled by suicidal thoughts.

 As he comes home one night, Joe is seen by Moises, the son of Angel, who acts as middleman between Joe and his handler, John McCleary.
 Joe tells McCleary that Angel knows his address and may pose a security risk.
 McCleary assigns Joe a new job from Albert Votto, a New York State Senator.
 Votto has offered a large sum of money to discreetly rescue his abducted daughter, Nina.
 He gives Joe the address of a brothel for wealthy patrons sent via an anonymous text.
 Joe stakes out the brothel, kills several security guards and patrons, and rescues Nina.
 While Joe and Nina await Votto's arrival in a hotel room, the news reports that Votto has committed suicide.
 Police officers gain access to the room with the help of the desk clerk, kill the clerk, and take Nina.
 Joe escapes after killing an officer sent to kill him.

 Joe finds that government agents killed McCleary, Angel, and Moises while searching for Joe's address.
 Arriving back at his home, Joe discovers that two agents have murdered his mother and have been waiting for him.
 He kills one agent and mortally wounds the other.
 As the agent is dying, he reveals that Votto and Governor Williams are pedophiles and child traffickers and that Nina is Williams's favorite.
 He explains that Williams is directing the authorities to cover up the trafficking.
 Joe drives to a lake in a forest to give his mother a water burial and fills his pockets with stones, with the intent of killing himself.
 As he sinks, he has a vision of Nina.
 Removing the stones from his pockets, he swims back to the surface.

 Joe follows Williams to his country home and fights his way in, only to discover Williams with his throat slit.
 He searches the house and discovers Nina, who is seated at a dining room table, alongside a bloody straight razor.
 Although Joe has become increasingly upset, Nina reassures him that she is alright.
 The two go to a diner to discuss their future.
 Joe has a violent suicidal fantasy and passes out.
 Nina wakes him, saying, "It's a beautiful day."
 He agrees, and they leave together.